 theory, composition and arranging, improvisation

-Patricia Julien is an Associate Professor of Music at the University of Vermont, where she teaches courses in music theory, jazz composition and arranging, and jazz history.
+Patricia Julien is a Professor of Music at the University of Vermont, where she teaches courses in music theory, jazz composition and arranging, and jazz history.
 Before arriving at UVM, Ms. Julien taught at Skidmore College, George Washington University, and University of Maryland, College Park.
 She has presented her continuing research at the national conference of the Society for Music Theory, at regional New York State and New England SMT meetings, and, by invitation, at the Sorbonne in Paris, France, and various U.S. universities.